 Kiribati - Australia’s commitment to strengthening climate and disaster resilience in the Pacific

-At the 2019 Pacific Islands Forum, Australia pledged to spend $500 million over five years (2020-2025) to strengthen climate change and disaster resilience in the Pacific.
-This builds on Australia’s strong support for Pacific climate and disaster resilience, and success in exceeding a 2016 commitment to spend $300 million over four years (2016-2020).
-Australia is committed to working in partnership with the Government of Kiribati to meet the needs and aspirations of its people to build resilience to climate change and disaster events.
+At the 2021 COP26, Australia increased its pledge to spend $700 million over five years (2020-21 to 2024-25) to strengthen climate change and disaster resilience in the Pacific.
+This builds on Australia’s strong support for Pacific climate and disaster resilience, and success in exceeding a 2016 commitment to spend $300 million over four years (2015-16 to 2019-20).
+Australia is committed to working in partnership with the Government of Fiji to meet the needs and aspirations of its people to build resilience to climate change and disaster events.

 Climate change and disaster impacts in Kiribati

 Kiribati is internationally recognised as one of the world’s most vulnerable countries to climate change impacts.
 Most of its 33 islands sit less than two metres above sea level.
 The impacts of climate change on Kiribati’s freshwater supplies, coastal infrastructure, agricultural land, reefs and fisheries are projected to increase over time, particularly in South Tarawa.